tbm/homepage/content/blog/fossbazaar/osor.md

 It seems as if every country is working on their own software repository to share FOSS.
-As such, it's great to see that the European Commission is taking a step towards bringing everyone together by introducing the <a href = "http://www.osor.eu/">Open Source Observatory and Repository (OSOR)</a>
-for European public administrations.
+As such, it's great to see that the European Commission is taking a step towards bringing everyone together by introducing the Open Source Observatory and Repository (OSOR) for European public administrations.
 The goal of OSOR is to provide a platform for the exchange of information, experiences and FOSS code for the use in public administrations.